alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <h2>Check out the Full EZClientAuth Implementation</h2>

-Now that we've implemented sign-in together, the behaviors for sign-out and checking if the client is already authenticated should be a breeze.
-You can see the complete implementation of EZClientAuth in the [EZClientAuth example app](https://github.com/alo9507/EZClientAuth).
+Now that we've implemented `signIn` together, the behaviors for `signOut`, `signUp`, and `isAuthenticated` should be a breeze.
+You can see the complete implementation of EZClientAuth as well as pointers for testing in the [EZClientAuth example app](https://github.com/alo9507/EZClientAuth).

+Clone it, run it, write a `RemoteAuthProvider` implementation for your use case, and stop worrying about authentication state synchronization.

 Thanks for reading!
 Please roast me in the comments!